OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 - When the TouchID prompt shows click "cancel"
 - If the application flow continues without requiring the touchID then the bypass has worked.

-It is also possible to use [objection to bypass TouchID](https://github.com/sensepost/objection/wiki/Understanding-the-TouchID-Bypass "Understanding the TouchID Bypass") on a non-jailbroken device.
+Alternatively, you can use [objection to bypass TouchID](https://github.com/sensepost/objection/wiki/Understanding-the-TouchID-Bypass "Understanding the TouchID Bypass") (this also works on a non-jailbroken device).

-On a jailbroken device contents of Keychain can be dumped and items' parameters inspected.
--- TODO [Will items saved via `Security.framework` Access Control API have any specific parameter in Keychain db?]

 #### Remediation